tomrains/tomrains.github.io/_posts/2020-10-30-full-stack-mern-app.md

 * **Google:** I've read many a time that one of the top, if not THE top skill a programmer must learn, is how to Google things.
 I only half-believed this when I started coding, but it's so true.
 Almost everything is on Google.
 Part of me wants to believe I'm a special snowflake and my problem is unique, but that's literally never been the case.
 When you're stuck, head to Google.
 The more you Google, the better you'll get at it.
 * **Udemy:** When I got stuck and wanted to bang my head against a wall, I went to Udemy for answers.
 I'm naturally extremely stingy and don't want to spend $12 on a class, even if it's 10 to 40 hours of content.
 But saving 10 hours of head-banging frustration in exchange for $12 is so worth it.
 My favorite class was on how to deploy an app to Heroku.
 This was truly a lifesaver.
 I might still be trying to figure out how to deploy without it.

 ## Can you show me how to make an app?
 Yes.
 Just contact me via email or phone.
 I love helping people learning to code.
 - **Email:** tomrainswrites@gmail.com
 - **Phone:** (918) 933-9899

+## Can I hire you?
+Kindly do.
+Email or text me.